lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 Regarding the auto washer, no matter how many clothes you put into it, no matter what the clothing material they are, the auto washer will use a suitable amount of water, a suitable amount of time and a suitable program to do its best to clean them up.

-Regarding the auto dryer, no matter how many clothes you put into it, no matter how wet the clothes are, the auto dryer will use a suitable amount of time, use a suitable level of heat to do its best to dry them up.
+Regarding the auto dryer, no matter how many clothes you put into it, no matter how wet the clothes are, the auto dryer will use a suitable amount of time and use a suitable level of heat to do its best to dry them up.